 Ben Gitis is the Director of Labor Market Policy at the American Action Forum.

-Dan Goldbeck is a research analyst for regulatory policy at the American Action Forum.
-His primary focus is researching the political ramifications of bureaucratic and legislative regulatory actions.
+Dan Goldbeck is a senior research analyst for regulatory policy at the American Action Forum.

 Rick Grafmeyer is a partner at Capitol Tax Partners, Washington’s largest independent consulting firm specializing in tax legislative and regulatory matters.